raquelmsmith/simple-mapbox-data/README.txt

 == Description ==

 Create and manage map data points in WordPress and let Simple Mapbox Data pass that data to your Mapbox dataset.
-Define any number of custom properties and decide whether that information should live within WordPress only or be sent over to Mapbox.
+Includes support for 3 custom fields for data unique to your application.

 == Installation ==